davidpagnon/Sports2D/README.md

 1. **Reads stream from a webcam, from one video, or from a list of videos**.
 Selects the specified time range to process.

-2. **Sets up pose estimation with RTMLib.** It can be run in lightweight, balanced, or performance mode, and for faster inference, keypoints can be tracked instead of detected for a certain number of frames.
+2. **Sets up pose estimation with RTMLib.** It can be run in lightweight, balanced, or performance mode, and for faster inference, the person bounding boxes can be tracked instead of detected every frame.
 Any RTMPose model can be used.

 3. **Tracks people** so that their IDs are consistent across frames.
 A person is associated to another in the next frame when they are at a small distance.
 IDs remain consistent even if the person disappears from a few frames.
 We crafted a 'sports2D' tracker which gives good results and runs in real time, but it is also possible to use `deepsort` in particularly challenging situations.

-4. **Chooses the right persons to keep.** In single-person mode, only keeps the person with the highest average scores over the sequence.
-In multi-person mode, only retrieves the keypoints with high enough confidence, and only keeps the persons with high enough average confidence over each frame.
+4. **Chooses which persons to analyze.** In single-person mode, only keeps the person with the highest average scores over the sequence.
+In multi-person mode, you can choose the number of persons to analyze (`nb_persons_to_detect`), and how to order them (`person_ordering_method`).
+The ordering method can be 'on_click', 'highest_likelihood', 'largest_size', 'smallest_size', 'greatest_displacement', 'least_displacement', 'first_detected', or 'last_detected'. `on_click` is default and lets the user click on the persons they are interested in, in the desired order.

-4. **Converts the pixel coordinates to meters.** The user can provide a calibration file, or simply the size of a specified person.
+4. **Converts the pixel coordinates to meters.** The user can provide the size of a specified person to scale results accordingly.
 The floor angle and the coordinate origin can either be detected automatically from the gait sequence, or be manually specified.
 The depth coordinates are set to normative values, depending on whether the person is going left, right, facing the camera, or looking away.

 5. **Computes the selected joint and segment angles**, and flips them on the left/right side if the respective foot is pointing to the left/right.